Ebrima Singhateh: Karviná

 In the summer of 2024, after his one-year loan at Sigma Olomouc ended, the Gambian striker did not participate in training and the Slavia management terminated his contract.
 Subsequently, Singateh transferred from Slavia to Karviná.

 Singateh scored the winning goal in a 3–2 win against Czech First League side Slovan Liberec.

+Jablonec

+On 12 February 2026, Singateh signed a multi-year contract with Czech First League club Jablonec.

+Sparta Prague

+On 4 June 2026, Singateh signed a multi-year contract with Czech First League club Sparta Prague.

 International career

 In the winter of 2023, he participated in the Under-20 Africa Cup of Nations and the Under-20 World Cup with the Gambian U-20 national team.
 He appeared in a total of seven matches, but did not score a goal.